Agsikap3D/Voron-0.2-Mods/V0.2 Hexy Stealth Thermistor Mount/README.md

 ![Image](https://github.com/user-attachments/assets/4d7274df-f9e5-4bbe-9dd9-842fc33f7917)

 - You could use the other side by using the mirror command to the body in slicer.
-- The fit is supposed to be tight.
+- The thermistor fit is slightly tight.
 If it is too tight, you can ream the hole using a Ø3mm drill bit.
 - Pre-supported CAD, no need additional supports.
 - If the pre-supported print doesn't work due to tolerances, use the regular STL and print as you desired.